-We now introduce a few definitions in order to recall some known results.
-A planar map is an embedding of a connected graph (which may have loops and/or parallel edges) in the sphere such that the edges are non-intersecting open curves and connected only at their extremities (vertices).
-The complement of the graph is a disjoint union of simply connected domains (faces).
-In enumerative theory, two maps differing by an homeomorphism (bicontinuous bijection) of the sphere are considered equivalent, hence the number of maps with a finite number of edges is also finite.
-Most known results deal with rooted maps, that is maps having a distinguished oriented edge (the root).

-In a map, the valence or degree of a face or vertex is the number of its incident edges4.
+Let us now introduce a few definitions in order to recall some known results.
+A planar map is an embedding of a connected graph into the sphere, such that the edges are nonintersecting, and connected only at their extremities (vertices).
+The complementary of the graph is made of a disjoint union of simply connected domains (faces).
+In the enumerative theory, two maps differing by an homeomorphism (continuous deformation) of the sphere are counted as equivalent, hence the number of maps with a finite number of edges is also finite.
+Most known results deal with rooted maps, that is maps having a marked oriented edge (the root).
+In a map, the valence or degree of a face (resp. vertex) is the number of its adjacent (resp. incident) edges.
 Maps with only 4-valent faces are called quadrangulations which are dual to tetravalent maps where all vertices have degree 4.
-This class of maps is the one for which bijections are the simplest.
+This class of maps is that for which bijections are the simplest ones.
 There are actually two of them [5]: one between tetravalent maps and so-called blossom trees, the other between quadrangulations and well-labeled trees.

-So far, generalizations to wider classes of maps were obtained mainly in terms of blossom trees.
-A first extension consists of enumerating maps with prescribed vertex valences.
+So far, generalizations to wider classes of maps were obtained mainly in the language of blossom trees.
+A first extension consists in enumerating maps with prescribed vertex valences.
 The corresponding generating functions are easily derived by considering the general "one-matrix model", or by recursive decomposition [12], while the corresponding bijective proof involves blossom trees with subtle charge constraints [13].
 This is drastically simplified in the case of maps with only vertices of even valence, corresponding to even potentials in the matrix model formulation.
-The corresponding blossom trees [14] then have a simple characterization which makes it possible to re-derive Tutte's compact formulas for the numbers of maps with prescribed (even) vertex valences [15].
+The corresponding blossom trees [14] then have a simple characterization which allowed to re-derive Tutte's compact formulas for the numbers of maps with prescribed (even) vertex valences [15].

 More generally, one may as well try to enumerate the bipartite, i.e. vertex-bicolored, maps with prescribed vertex valences of either color, which corresponds to the general "two-matrix model".
-This problem has many physical applications, including, for instance, the celebrated Ising model on random lattices [16] as well as a whole range of multicritical theories corresponding to minimal models of CFT coupled to 2D quantum gravity [17].
+This problem has many physical applications, including for instance the celebrated Ising model on random lattices [16] as well as the whole range of multicritical theories corresponding to minimal models of CFT coupled to 2D quantum gravity [17].
 The bijective enumeration via blossom trees was found by Bousquet-Mélou and Schaeffer [18].
 This indeed extends the previous case, as arbitrary maps are equivalent to bipartite maps with only two-valent black vertices.
-Another interesting subcase is that of p-constellations with only p-valent black vertices and white vertices with valences that are multiples of p [19].
+Another interesting subcase is that of p-constellations with only p-valent black vertices and white vertices with valences multiple of p [19].
 This corresponds to the most general situation where explicit compact formulas [20] are known for the numbers of maps with prescribed vertex valences.
-To complete the picture, note that 2-constellations are equivalent to maps with even vertex valences.
+To complete the picture, note that the 2-constellations are equivalent to maps with even vertex valences.

-On the other (dual) front, well-labeled trees appeared so far only in correspondence with quadrangulations [5] [9] and Eulerian (face-bicolored) triangulations [8]5.
-Here the labels on the trees correspond to a labeling of the vertices of the original map by their geodesic distance from a fixed origin vertex, which gives access to a host of results on the geometry of maps.
+On the other (dual) front, well-labeled trees appeared so far only in correspondence with quadrangulations [5] [9] and Eulerian (face-bicolored) triangulations [8].
+Here the labels on the trees correspond to a labeling of the vertices of the original map, by their geodesic distance from a fixed origin vertex, which gives access to a host of results on the geometry of maps.
 This is to be contrasted with the blossom tree approach, where only two-point correlations (i.e. generating functions for maps with two points at a fixed geodesic distance) are within reach.

-4 These are counted with multiplicity : more precisely we count the number of incident edge sides (resp. half-edges).
+&lt;sup>4 These are counted with multiplicity : more precisely we count the number of adjacent edge sides (resp. incident half-edges).